1nv1/OpenKL25Z/README.md

 History
 -------

-*(02/12/2015)
+* 0.0.1 (02/12/2015)
-    *A new repository was created and it is called OpenKL25Z.
+    * A new repository was created and it is called OpenKL25Z.
-    *Now the main.c has a experimental example using state-machines and protothreads.
+    * Now the main.c has a experimental example using state-machines and protothreads.

-*(01/05/2015)
+* 0.0.1 (01/05/2015)
-    *The structure has been improved on experimental branch (at old repo, inspired for CIAA's firmware).
+    * The structure has been improved on experimental branch (at old repo, inspired for CIAA's firmware).

-*0.0.1 (08/26/2014)
+* 0.0.1 (08/26/2014)
-    *ADC full support.
+    * ADC full support.
-    *It adds big quantity of documentation with doxygen.
+    * It adds big quantity of documentation with doxygen.
-    *Better performance of size using newlib-nano in compilation.
+    * Better performance of size using newlib-nano in compilation.

 * 0.0.0 (07/26/2014)